GDur/webgpu-path-tracing/README.md

 If you prefer to run it locally, you can just clone the repository and use your favourite web server; it doesn't have any dependencies!

+## WGSL syntax highlighting

+a WGSL plugin for syntax highlighting is recommended

 ## how to run locally or develop

 ```